 And although metrics and statements on your website don’t mean much if they’re not backed up by accountability and action, sharing your diversity goals publicly may help by providing some accountability for you and your business.

 We use the term “microaggression” to describe the subtle but offensive comments or actions that result from unconscious biases when they’re acted out or spoken.
-These offenses usually reinforce stereotypes of a minority group.
+These offenses of subtle discrimination usually reinforce stereotypes of a minority group.

 This NPR story lists some examples of microaggressions: an African American woman being complimented for being “articulate,” people of certain ethnicities being asked where they’re “really” from, and LGBTQ individuals being told that they “don’t look gay.”